Fearless Public Speaking Lessons

 Unless you are a trained actor, trying to memorize your speech can be the kiss of death for your presentation.

-If you skip a line, there is no director to shout, "Cut!"
+If you skip a line, no director can shout, "Cut!"
 What is more likely to happen is you will become flustered and lose your place.
 And it is all downhill from there.

 Instead of getting bogged down in the details, pick one word that reminds you of each key point you want to make.
 Practice what you would like to say about each one and time it.

-Compare that to the length of your entire speech and keep practicing until you reach your time goal.
-Add or subtract one-word reminders if you need to make your address longer or shorter.
+Compare that to the length of your speech and keep practicing until you reach your time goal.
+Add or subtract one-word reminders to make your address longer or shorter.
 Memorize only your opening and ending.
 This will save a lot of anxiety.